-Remember the words of the Lord Jesus, how he himself said, "It is more blessed to give than to receive."
+Remember the words of the Lord Jesus, how He Himself said, "It is more blessed to give than to receive."
 Acts 20:35

-Cash offerings in the plate this week will go to the Discretionary Account.
+Cash offerings in the plate this week will go to Casa Bethesda.

 If you desire your cash offering to go toward the general support of the church, please place your cash in a giving envelope.